cdavidshaffer/gemstone-docker/Readme.md

         docker run -it -p 40055:40055 --shm-size 1G gemstone

-If all goes well you should see something like:
+If all goes well you should see something like (note that version number may be different):

     startnetldi[Info]: GemStone version '3.5.0'
     startnetldi[Info]: Starting GemStone network server 'gs64ldi'.